serhatbaydar/Kubernetes-Best-Practices/labs/scaling/README.md

 1. Follow the steps in this article to configure autoscaling. * [Cluster Autoscaler on Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/autoscaler)

+     Install the aks-preview Azure CLI extension using the az extension add command, as shown in the following example;

+     ```bash
+     az extension add --name aks-preview
+      ```
+### Create an AKS cluster and enable the cluster autoscaler

+ The following example creates an AKS cluster with virtual machine scale set and the cluster autoscaler enabled, and uses a minimum of 1 and maximum of 3 nodes:

+# First create a resource group
+      ```bash
+      az group create --name myResourceGroup --location canadaeast
+      ```

+## Now create the AKS cluster and enable the cluster autoscaler
+      ```bash
+      az aks create \
+      --resource-group myResourceGroup \
+      --name myAKSCluster \
+      --kubernetes-version 1.12.4 \
+      --node-count 1 \
+      --enable-vmss \
+      --enable-cluster-autoscaler \
+      --min-count 1 \
+      --max-count 3
+        ```
+### Enable the cluster autoscaler on an existing AKS cluster

+You can enable the cluster autoscaler on an existing AKS cluster that meets the requirements as outlined in the preceding Before you begin section.
+Use the az aks update command and choose to --enable-cluster-autoscaler, then specify a node --min-count and --max-count.
+The following example enables cluster autoscaler on an existing cluster that uses a minimum of 1 and maximum of 3 nodes:

+    ```bash
+     az aks update \
+     --resource-group myResourceGroup \
+     --name myAKSCluster \
+     --enable-cluster-autoscaler \
+     --min-count 1 \
+     --max-count 3
+      ```
+### Disable the cluster autoscale

+If you no longer wish to use the cluster autoscaler, you can disable it using the az aks update command.
+Nodes aren't removed when the cluster autoscaler is disabled.

+     ```bash
+      az aks update \
+      --resource-group myResourceGroup \
+      --name myAKSCluster \
+      --disable-cluster-autoscaler

 ## Troubleshooting / Debugging